Molasses (film)

-Molasses (عسل إسود, also released as Bittersweet) is a 2010 Egyptian comedy film.
+Molasses (عسل إسود, also released as Bittersweet) is a 2010 Egyptian black comedy film.
 The literal translation of the title is "Black Honey", relating to the bitter-sweet feelings that Egyptians feel towards living in their country.

+It is about a 30 year old Egyptian American named Masry (the word "Masry" means "Egyptian" in Arabic) who desires to get back in touch with his roots and to revive his nostalgic memories of how Egypt used to be.
+However, he quickly becomes disenchanted upon experiencing first hand the chaos that Egypt has descended into.